Approved BHSFG Commission Initiatives

 Funding to Launch Occupational Therapy Doctorate and Physician Assistant Programs

-This initiative will provide $4 million to support startup costs for any Montana institution of higher education launching Physician Assistant (PA) and Occupational Therapy (OT) doctorate programs.
+Funding for this initiative was awarded in January 2025 to the University of Montana (UM) and Carroll College.
+The initiative provides $4 million to support startup costs for UM and Carroll to launch Physician Assistant (PA) and Occupational Therapy (OT) doctorate programs.
+UM is in the process of launching both an OT doctorate and a PA program and Carroll plans to launch a PA program.
+The investment in start-up costs will support UM in launching programs that will graduate 30 OT students and 25 PA students each year starting in 2028.
+Carroll anticipates matriculating its first cohort of 34 students in May 2028, pending the program’s accreditation process.
 PAs and OTs fill critical roles in Montana’s BH and DD continuum of care.
 In rural areas with shortages of physicians and other behavioral health professionals, PAs often function in primary care roles and can be the only providers in the community.
 OTs provide an array of vital services, including prevention and treatment services.
 According to a 2022 Montana Department of Labor and Industry report, approximately 67 PAs and 33 OTs are needed to meet community demands.

 Date Approved by Commission | 06/28/24 |